The Guidance Tag

 Main benefits

-- Reduce repeated manual prompt writing.
+- reduce repeated manual prompt writing,

-- Make updates more consistent across runs.
+- make updates more consistent across runs,

 How it works

-- Ghostwriter scans the selected project area,
+- Ghostwriter scans the chosen project area,

 - the system extracts those instructions,